hildavaz/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following task to comple the election audit of a recent loacal congressional election.
+A Colorado Board of Elections employee has given me the following task to comple the election audit of a recent loacal congressional election.

 1. Calculate the total number of votes cast.
 2. Get  a complete list of candidates who received votges.